jamesheald/COIN/README.md

 ```
 obj.store = {'k','cPost'};
 ```
 The store property must be set *before* running the model.
-After running the model, these variables are available for analysis.
+After running the model, the stored variables can be analysed.
 For example, the Kalman gain of the context with the highest responsibility can be computed:
 ```
 for trial = 1:numel(obj.x)
     for particle = 1:obj.P